top of page

 Will there be non-chocolate food and drinks?

-There will be lots of chocolate for sale, but for this craft-chocolate focused event, there won’t be other foods for sale inside the venue.
+There will be lots of chocolate for sale, but for this craft-chocolate focused event, there will not be other foods for sale inside the venue.
 However, there will be water available for free at the venues, and also feel free to bring a refillable water bottle.
 It's important to keep hydrated as you sample chocolates!
-There will not be other drinks available inside the venue, but you can leave & re-enter with a wristband to purchase items in town.
+You can leave & re-enter with a wristband to purchase items in town.

 Are children welcome?